arief25ramadhan/traffic-sign-classifier/README.md

  <em>Figure 1 - Images from the training set</em>
 </p>

-We then look at the data's class distribution.
-Figure 2 is a bar chart showing the frequency of each class.
+I then look at the data's class distribution.
+I draw a bar chart showing the frequency of each class as shown by Figure 2.

 <p align="center">
  <img src="https://github.com/arief25ramadhan/traffic-sign-classifier/blob/main/report_images/class_occurence.png" width="500">